mengruts/mengtsai-learn-pr/outline-anfperformancetips.md

     **Knowledge check**

-**Learn how to choose proper service lebel and volume quota when running your HPC applications on Azure NetApp Files.**

-(Single choice question)

-1. What's the top-down order of Azure NetApp Files storage hierarchy:

-- ANF Account -> ANF Container -> Volume

-- Capacity Pool -> ANF Account -> Volume

-- ANF Account -> Capacity Pool -> Volume

-- ANF Account -> Capacity Pool -> Storage Target

-(Single choice question)

-2. A specfic HPC application need at least 50TiB size of file storage, and need to ensure 3,000MiB/sec in throughput.
-With below knowledge, which of the following ANF Service Level and volume quota sould be configured?

-- Ultra + 25TiB

-- Premium + 50TiB

-- Standard + 100Tib

-(Single choice question)

-3. When resizing ANF Volume quota to reflect different HPC applications performance requirements, what actions need to be done to make the change effective?

-- umount and mount the Volumes.

-- Reboot all VMs connecting to Volumes.

-- None of above, ANF will just affect performance change almost immediately.

 **Learn practical performance tuning tips.**

 (Multiple choice question)

-4. Check the option(s) which can improve overall performance when running EDA applications on ANF:
+1. Check the option(s) which can improve overall performance when running EDA applications on ANF:

 - Use 'nconnect' mount options.